Our Common Ground Staff Award

 To Whom it May Concern:

-FIRST PARAGRAPH: Introduce the person you’re nominating; their position, their department, where they work in the UVM community (it could be on campus or at an off-campus location).
-In addition, introduce how you know this person: Is it a close colleague in your department?
+FIRST PARAGRAPH: Introduce the person you are nominating; their position, their department, where they work in the UVM community.
+Give the reader some context for how you know the person; it will help the reader to understand who this person is and what their role is in the community.
+Is it a close colleague in your department?
 Is it someone you’ve partnered with on a project?
-Is it someone you’ve never directly worked with, but maybe you interact with quite a bit and they’ve had a positive impact on your experience at the university?
-Give the reader some context for how you know the person; it will help the reader to start to form a picture in their mind of who this person is and what their role is in the university community.
+Is it someone you’ve never directly worked with, but interact with often?
+How the person had a positive impact on your experience at the university?

 FOURTH PARAGRAPH: Discuss impact.
-Build off the story you’ve told and highlight that as an example of how this person reflects Our Common Ground.
-Think of discussing impact in up to three ways: 1) On the individual level: How has this person’s actions/contributions to the UVM community had an impact on you?
-2) How have you seen this person’s actions/contributions have a positive impact on those around them?
-3) How does this impact on those around them have a positive impact on the university?
-Remember that the President’s Our Common Ground Staff Award is designed to recognize staff members who have a very wide variety of roles at the university, so think about how a person’s work and/or your day-to-day experience with them reflects the six values of Our Common Ground.
+Build off the story you’ve told and highlight how this person reflects the Our Common Ground statement.
+Consider the following questions: how has this person’s actions/contributions to the UVM community impacted you?, how have you seen this person’s actions/contributions positively impacted those around them?, how does this person’s actions/contributions positively the university?
+Remember that the President’s Our Common Ground Staff Award is designed to recognize staff members who have made extraordinary contributions and who have had a significant impact on the University, as demonstrated through the values expressed in Our Common Ground.

 Sincerely,